cameron-yee/whiteboardproblems/README.md

     * Solution File: twosum.js

-16. Max Profit
+16. Max Difference
-    * Problem: Given a list of numbers, find the two numbers that have the greatest difference (sell price - buy price = profit per unit)
+    * Problem: Given a list of numbers, find the two numbers that have the greatest difference.

-    * Solution File: NOT CREATED YET
+    * Solution File: maxdifference.js

 17. Sieve of Eratosthenes
     * Problem: For a given number, find all the prime numbers from zero to that number.